Llannon

-Llannon is a small village, community and electoral ward in the county of Carmarthenshire, Wales.
+Llannon is a village, community and electoral ward in Carmarthenshire, Wales.
 It is located on the A476 road 11 mi south east of the county town, Carmarthen, between Tumble and Swiss Valley.

-The community of Llannon, contains Llannon village, Tumble and Cross Hands.
+The community of Llannon contains Llannon village, Tumble and Cross Hands.
 The community is bordered by the communities of: Gorslas; Llandybie; Llanedi; Llangennech; Llanelli Rural; and Pontyberem, all being in Carmarthenshire.
 The community had a population of 5,270 as of the 2011 census.

 History and amenities

 Llannon has deep historical links with the Rebecca Riots and there is rumoured to be a secret passage under the main road running through the village.
 This passage was said to have been used by Oliver Cromwell and possibly the Rebecca Rioters as an escape route.
 The passage runs from the Red Lion public house to the parish church.

 Another public house, called the Greyhound Inn, lies on the Llannon to Hendy road junction.
 It is unknown which is older, but the road that the Greyhound Inn lies on has a watering fountain which was built to water horses of passing carts.

 The parish church of Saint Non is a Grade II* listed building.

 The village has a primary school and aside from the two pubs it lacks any other amenities such as a shop, which closed in the late 1990s.
 A refurbishment of the Greyhound Inn included the siting of a new village shop on the premises, but this closed shortly after it opened.